 Same design and ruggedness, now with improvements

-As you can see in the table above, the 2020 SanDisk Extreme comes with similar ruggedness as the previous model.
+As you can see in the table above, the 2020 SanDisk Extreme has similar ruggedness as the previous model.
 WD says it can handle shocks of up to 1500G and is IP55-rated water-resistant.

-I tossed it around quite a bit and put in in the bathtub for a couple of hours and it survived intact.
+I tossed it around quite a bit and put it in the bathtub for a couple of hours, and it survived intact.

 While physically very similar to its older cousin, the new SanDisk Extreme does have some changes.
 It nows comes with smoother edges.
 But the skin is the same, which retains dirt and smudges quite easily.
 You’ll overlook that fast, though, considering the following improvements.